 Read the small print

 When receiving an offer, you should also read the small print very carefully.
 The description of the services to be provided should be formulated in a comprehensible way and include all discussed costs.
-Packaging material cost, labor cost, and travel expenses moving companies should include separately and add to the total.
+Packaging material costs, labor costs, and travel expenses of moving companies should include separately and add to the total.
 Any additional costs such as an estimated number of meters, estimated effort, and so on should be treated with caution.
-In this way, there can be the gateway to later additional costs.
+In this way, there can be a gateway to later additional costs.
 A detailed check of the offer for completeness decreases the risk.